uktrade/platform-tools/README.md

 3.9, 3.10, 3.11 and 3.12.

-## Contributing to the dbt-platform-helper package
+## Working on the dbt-platform-helper package

 ### Getting started